liitfr/func-sort/README.md

 # func-sort

- Sort your array (or anything else) by defining criterias (and weights if needed) à la FP
+Sort an array (or anything else) by defining multiple criterias (and weights if needed) à la FP